-After more than three decades of using the same diagnostic criteria for Alzheimer’s disease, recent research yielded a new set of standards for diagnosis.
+After more than three decades of using the same diagnostic criteria, recent research yielded a new set of standards for Alzheimer’s diagnosis.
 This new criteria impacts treatment strategies and offers hope for improving patient outcomes, according to medical experts in “Alzheimer’s Disease in 2015: Diagnosis and Management Across the Disease Spectrum,” a CME video presentation for the virtual education summit, NeuroSeriesLive.

 James E. Galvin, MD, MPH, Professor and Associate Dean at the Charles E. Schmidt College of Medicine at Florida Atlantic University, outlines strategies from the National Institute on Aging.
 Establishing the presence of dementia is a key criterion.
 He goes on to explain doctors determine if dementia is present by observing changes in a person’s behavior that cannot be explained by other disease.